pitastrudl/globalid-website/README.md

 ```
 - Provisioned S3 Bucket with custom bucket policies and enabled static website hosting
-- CloudFront distribution with S3 as the origin and OAC
+- CloudFront distribution with S3 as the origin, OAC enabled and index.html as root
 - A DNS record in Route53
 - Provisioned SSL certificate in ACM
 - Custom policies for deployment of website